Classic Butter Cookies (Easy 5-Ingredient Recipe)

 5. Shaping Techniques

-After years of testing, I’ve found piped cookies hold detail best when dough is slightly cool but still pliable.
+Piped cookies tend to hold their shape best when the dough is slightly cool but pliable.

 6. Bake with Intention